client9/client9-website-2017/content/post/css-system-font-stack-monospace-v1.md

 Title: "CSS System Font Stack - Monospace V1"
 ---
 Most operating systems ship with a few decent if not great monospace fonts.
-For me, I don't see a need to use a web font here.
+For now, I don't see a need to use a web font here.

 It's possible in a few years that the default will actually be a real system font.
 It's claimed [Firefox 55 will use Consolas or